uprtdev/memory-pressure/README.md

 ### cgroups eventfd observer
-This set up cgroups 'memory_pressure' event file descriptor and subscribes for these events.
+This sets up cgroups 'memory_pressure' event file descriptor and subscribes for these events.
 CGroups subsystem allows us to set physical and virtual memory limits for the process or process group.
 "Memory pressure" eval is based on "scanned/reclaimed pages" ratio, see Linux kernel comments for details: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/mm/vmpressure.c?id=34e431b0ae398fc54ea69ff85ec700722c9da773

 ```/sys/fs/cgroup/memory/cgroup.event_control``` is used to subscribe for events from ```/sys/fs/cgroup/memory/memory.pressure_level``` - this is a standard cgroups mechanism.